lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

 First, create your resource group.

-    azure group create coreos-quick westus
+    azure group create coreos-quick chinanorth
     info:    Executing command group create
     + Getting resource group coreos-quick
     + Creating resource group coreos-quick
     info:    Created resource group coreos-quick
     data:    Id:                  /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/coreos-quick
     data:    Name:                coreos-quick
-    data:    Location:            westus
+    data:    Location:            chinanorth
     data:    Provisioning State:  Succeeded
     data:    Tags:
     data:
     info:    group create command OK

 Second, you'll need an image.
-To find an image with the Azure CLI, see [Navigating and selecting Azure virtual machine images with PowerShell and the Azure CLI](/documentation/articles/resource-groups-vm-searching).
+To find an image with the Azure CLI, see [Navigating and selecting Azure virtual machine images with PowerShell and the Azure CLI](/documentation/articles/virtual-machines-linux-cli-ps-findimage/).
 But for this article, here's a short list of popular images.
 We'll use CoreOS's Stable image for this quick-create.

 > [AZURE.NOTE] For ComputeImageVersion, you can also simply supply 'latest' as the parameter in both the template language and in the Azure CLI.
 This will allow you to always use the latest and patched version of the image without having to modify your scripts or templates.
 This is shown below.